catalystneuro/ndx-ophys-devices/README.md

 - **ViralVectorInjection** extends NWBContainer to hold metadata on viral vector injection procedures.
 - **Indicator** extends NWBContainer to hold metadata on the fluorescent indicator.
 - **Effector** extends NWBContainer to hold metadata on the effector/opsin.
-- **LensPositioning** extends NWBContainer to hold metadata on the positioning of a lens relative to the brain.
+- **StereotacticPosition** extends NWBContainer to hold metadata about the stereotactic position of a device relative to the brain.
-- **FiberInsertion** extends NWBContainer to hold metadata on the insertion of a fiber into the brain.

 **Model Classes:**